 Thankfully, using CoPatient takes three steps:

 - Submit your bills to CoPatient.

 - CoPatient staff asks you questions and reviews your bills to spot errors.

 - If there’s an opportunity to save, CoPatient negotiates with the health care provider on your behalf.

 CoPatient charges 35% of the savings they find, which is also quite competitive in the world of bill negotiation.
 If you have multiple bills, you can also use CoPatient alongside another negotiation service to effortlessly tackle multiple bill categories.

 When it comes to saving money, becoming more frugal is one of the most effective changes you can make.
-Live within your means, try financial fasting, and make an effort to be more conscious of your spending habits.
+Live within your means, try financial fasting, and try to be more conscious of your spending habits.
 If you follow these basics, your bank account will thank you.